dimagi/commcare-hq/corehq/motech/README.md

 OpenMRS.
 * Aggregate data integration where multiple actions in CommCare are aggregated and the result is pushed to a third-party system.
-An example is CommCare tranactional data being aggregated into a [Data Source](../apps/userreports/README.md) and being pushed to DHIS2 as aggregate data.
+An example is CommCare transactional data being aggregated into a [Data Source](../apps/userreports/README.md) and being pushed to DHIS2 as aggregate data.